This year’s song of the summer just podcast about impeachment - The Beaverton

 While mainstream musicians are scrambling to adapt to listeners preferences, so far their efforts have met with mixed success.

-“When I heard the words ‘Trump should be impeached on the emoluments clause alone’, I turned my car radio up,” Nolp told reporters.
+“When I heard the words ‘Trump should be impeached on the emoluments clause alone’, I turned my car up,” Nolp told reporters.
 “But then I realized it was just that new Ariana Grande song that’s basically just a knockoff of episode #498 of Keep It, and I was like, why bother?”